Anusha-Suvarna/Employee_Retention_Prediction/README.md

     - Precision and Recall for Class 1: Moderate

 - **Random Forest Classifier**:
-    - Accuracy: 88%
+    - Accuracy: 85.86%
     - Precision and Recall for Class 0: High
     - Precision and Recall for Class 1: Moderate

-- **Gradient Boosting Classifier** (if applicable):
+- **XG Boost Classifier** :
-    - Accuracy: XX%
+    - Accuracy: 87.5%
-    - Precision and Recall for Class 0: XX
+    - Precision and Recall for Class 0: High
-    - Precision and Recall for Class 1: XX
+    - Precision and Recall for Class 1: Moderate

 - **Deep Learning Model**:
     - Accuracy: 87%